AbdelsalamHaa/Image-classfication/README.md

 # Image-classfication
 This project uses the dataset avalible in https://www.kaggle.com/sartajbhuvaji/brain-tumor-classification-mri

+# Comparesion between multible networks
+Rund the multi_networks_image_classifaction file if you would like to compare between the following networks VGG_16
+AlexNet
+ResNet50

 # Dataset formate

 The Data set must be of the following formae